 The figure at the right is the symbol of Calcium, as per the periodic table.
 Ca = Calcium, 20 is the atomic number (number of protons), and 40.08 is the relative atomic mass (protons + neutrons).
 It is a hard metal.
 It is the 5th most abundant element in the earth’s crust.

 It is a solid at room temperature.
 It was first made in Germany in 1669 by Henning Brandt.
-Elemental phosphorous exists in two major forms, white phosphorous and red phosphorous.
+Elemental phosphorus exists in two major forms, white phosphorus, and red phosphorus.
 It is highly reactive; therefore, it is not found as a free element on earth.

 A basic difference between plants and animals

 When a physician advises on protein deficiency, the patient takes the information and makes corrective measures for themselves and even for their dependents, including pets.
 People and animals can move around.
 Whereas, most plant owners are not plant doctors; they have no clue that a plant needs food and water.
 As a plant doctor, I consider it an unforgivable sin.

 Here are the top reasons why citrus plants require Calcium:

 - It is the key component of cell walls

 - Better fruit yield